 - What negative thoughts do you have about yourself at work?

-- Do you see any patterns on the responses from the previous questions?
+- Do you see any patterns in the responses to the previous questions?
 These patterns are most likely your gremlins.
 What actions can you take to overcome them?

-- How would you define happiness for you?
+- How would you define happiness for yourself?

 Happiness is ……….